-On the detailed balance sheets not relating to domestic counterparts (OES, ONS and RWS) a separate 'of which equity investments holdings greater than 10%' is required.
-This should correspond to the foreign direct investment part of the quarterly CRS1 form.
+On the BSO a separate 'of which equity investments holdings greater than 10%' is required.
+This should correspond to the foreign direct investment part of the quarterly CRS2 form.
 Investments of the credit institutions of 10% or more in companies and branches abroad are to be included under this heading.